-To simplify Jupyter configuration for administrators, Bright distributes a number of pre-defined templates with Jupyter Kernel Creator.
+To simplify Jupyter configuration for administrators, Bright also distributes a number of templates within Jupyter Kernel Creator.
 These templates can be used for default configurations of Bright workload managers, and can be customized and extended for more advanced use.

 Kernel templates defined by Bright can be found in the Jupyter Kernel Creator installation directory: